NyaMeeEain/Applications-Security/Cloud Penetration Testing.md

 ### Important Recommendation for Cloud Penetration Testing

 ```
-1.Authenticate users with User name and Password.
+Authenticate users with User name and Password.

-2. Secure the coding policy by giving attention Towards Services Providers Policy
+Secure the coding policy by giving attention Towards Services Providers Policy

-3.Strong Password Policy must be Advised.
+Strong Password Policy must be Advised.

-4.Change Regularly by Organization such as user account name, password assigned by the cloud Providers.
+Change Regularly by Organization such as user account name, password assigned by the cloud Providers.

-5.Protect information which is uncovered during the Penetration Testing.
+Protect information which is uncovered during the Penetration Testing.

-6. Password Encryption Advisable.
+Password Encryption Advisable.

-7. Use centralized Authentication or single sign-on for SaaS Applications.
+Use centralized Authentication or single sign-on for SaaS Applications.

-8.Ensure the Security Protocols are up to date and Flexible.
+Ensure the Security Protocols are up to date and Flexible.

 ```